-Former Atlanta CFO indicted for fraud, having machine guns
+Prosecutor: Former Atlanta CFO stole money, had machine guns

 “Jim Beard allegedly abused his position as one of the most powerful executives in the City of Atlanta to commit federal crimes for his own gain, including stealing tens of thousands of dollars of the public’s money, possessing machine guns that members of the public cannot have, and obstructing an IRS audit,” Pak said in a statement.

-Investigators say Beard used his position to defraud the city and obtain money and property for personal use, including travel expenses for himself and family.
-He is also alleged to have used money to buy two automatic weapons for personal use and to have pocketed money that he was reimbursed for travel and conferences by organizers.
+Investigators say that, between August 2013 and March 2018, Beard used his position to defraud the city and obtain money and property for personal use.

+In one instance, Beard is accused of using his city-issued credit card to charge more than $3,800 for hotel rooms in Chicago for his stepdaughter while she attended a music festival.

+In another, officials said Beard ordered two custom-made machine guns, illegally took possession of them and then falsely certified they were for the Atlanta Police Department.
+It is illegal for anyone other than law enforcement or military personnel to have that type of weapon.

 Sign up for Daily Newsletters